BRIEF-NTT Docomo updates share repurchase status

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says it repurchased 10.1 million shares for 27.43 billion yen in total in June
+* Says the company repurchases 10 million shares for 27.21 billion yen in total from May 2 to May 31

 * Says this was part of the share repurchase plan announced on Jan.
 29